Lex Frieden Employment Awards

 - The Governor's Trophy is the Governor's Committee's highest honor and is awarded to the person who has achieved the highest success in enhancing the empowerment and employment of Texans with disabilities.
 The Governor's Trophy recognizes long-term commitment and outstanding efforts at both the community and state level.

 Nominations, including self-nominations, in any of these categories are encouraged.
-A completed submission form specific to the category, along with any supporting material, can be sent by email or postal mail to:
+A completed submission form specific to the category, along with any supporting material, can be sent to:

 Texas Governor's Committee on People with Disabilities